 For more information, see Direct load.

-DIRECT hint in INSERT INTO SELECT statements
+Example in INSERT INTO SELECT statement

 Enable incremental direct load

--- Enable incremental direct load and parallel DML to incrementally import data from old_table to new_table.
+-- Enable incremental direct load and parallel DML to incrementally import data from old_table to new_table

 INSERT /*+ direct(true, 0, 'inc') enable_parallel_dml PARALLEL(4) */ INTO new_table (id, name, value)